 The FIDES-II framework is designed to do more than just produce data on transient fuel behavior and safety related issues.
 The FIDES-II framework is supported by three cross-cutting pillars:

-As an international research collaboration, FIDES is relatively unique in its ability to consider research opportunities independent of a specific research facility.
-The design of FIDES allows members to benefit from a portfolio of in-pile facilities.
-With this in mind, the members of FIDES have launched an initiative to write a 10-year strategic plan that can define at a very high level key research needs in a variety of technical disciplines.
-This strategic plan would then form the basis to consider future proposals.
+As an international research collaboration, FIDES-II is relatively unique in its ability to consider research opportunities independent of a specific research facility.
+The design of FIDES-II allows members to benefit from a portfolio of in-pile facilities.
+With this in mind, the members of FIDES-II have prepared a 10-year strategic plan that defines at a high level their key research needs in a variety of technical disciplines.

-The writing of the strategic plan will leverage expert perspectives from industry, safety authorities and laboratories to develop a high level vision of the priorities of research.
-They will define research needed to answer pressing safety questions as well as research needed to support innovation in the nuclear industry.
-They will also consider how to best utilise existing irradiation testing infrastructure and how to safeguard the knowledge required to conduct nuclear fuel research.
+The strategic plan leveraged perspectives of experts from from utilities, fuel vendors, safety authorities, technical support organisations and research organisations.
+The plan outlines the research capabilities needed to answer pressing safety questions as well as research needed to support innovation in the nuclear industry.
+The experts also considered how to best utilise existing irradiation testing infrastructure and how to safeguard the knowledge required to conduct nuclear fuel research.